 Electrical view controls, and

-Issues are defined by the First Solution.You can view and create new
+Issues are defined by the Primary Solution.You can view and create new bookmarks for the Primary Solution.
+However, bookmarks for the Secondary Solution are read-only.

 Comparing Solution Details

 The Solution Details display information about the solution as well as the study it was generated from.
-In solution compare mode, you can compare these details of the First Solution and Second Solution within the 3D Solution Viewer.
+In solution compare mode, you can compare these details of the Primary Solution and Secondary Solution within the 3D Solution Viewer.

 Follow the steps below.